enteocode/on-the-square/README.md

 ## Requirements

-This application is restricted to mobile devices, as the following sensors are essential to use:

-- **Geolocation** (we don't store any information about you)
+- Geolocation - we don't store any information about you
-- **DeviceOrientation**
+- DeviceOrientation

 ## Key Features